msteinert/bstring/README.md

 Bstrings returned by bstring functions can be assumed to be either NULL or satisfy the above property.
 (When bstrings are only readable, the `mlen >= slen` restriction is not required; this is discussed later in this section.)
-A bstring itself is just a pointer to a struct tagbstring:
+A bstring itself is just a pointer to a `struct tagbstring`:

-    typedef struct tagbstring * bstring;
+    typedef struct tagbstring *bstring;

-Note that use of the prefix "tag" in struct tagbstring is required to work around the inconsistency between C and C++'s struct namespace usage.
-This definition is also considered exposed.

 Bstrlib basically manages bstrings allocated as a header and an associated data-buffer.
 Since the implementation is exposed, they can also be constructed